MarkD833/RCBUS-68xxx/README.md

 ![](./images/RCBus68000.JPG)

 There are no programable logic devices (PALs, GALs, CPLDs etc) in my design.
-The only programmable devices are the 2 EEPROMs.
+The only programmable devices are the 2 EEPROMs containing the monitor, CP/M-68K and EhBASIC.

 The initial design uses only the RCBus-40 pin connection and has a "private" connector between the 68000 board and the ROM/RAM board.
 This connector carries D8..D15, A17..A23, /AS, /UDS, /LDS, R/W, /DTACK & /RCBUS_DTACK as well as bunch of unassigned pins for use if needed during testing.
 However, I should have used a connector with longer pins.
 When the 2 boards are mated together, they are about 5mm closer together than the spacing of the SC701 backplane connectors which causes them to lean towards eachother.